 State of Michigan Releases Diesel Emissions Reduction Act Clean Diesel Funding OpportunityAgency: Environmental Quality

 LANSING, MICH.
-The Michigan Department of Environmental Quality (MDEQ) recently issued a Request for Proposal in the amount of $380,000 for competitive grant funding to implement clean diesel projects.
-The Request for Proposal targets projects that reduce diesel emissions through the early replacement of diesel vehicles and equipment and the implementation of idle reduction technology involving fuel operated heaters.
+The Michigan Department of Environmental Quality (MDEQ) today issued a Request for Proposal in the amount of $425,000 for competitive grant funding to implement clean diesel projects.
+The Request for Proposal targets projects involving the early replacement of old diesel equipment and vehicles, with new diesel, alternate fuel, electric and hybrid equipment and vehicles.

-A webinar on the Request for Proposal will be held at 10 a.m. on Dec.
-19, 2017.
-Visit the Michigan Clean Diesel Program website to register for the webinar and to download the Request for Proposal application at www.michigan.gov/deqcleandiesel.
-For more information, you may also contact the Environmental Assistance Center at 800-662-9278.
+A webinar on the Request for Proposal will be held at 2 p.m.
+Oct.
+25, 2018.
+Visit the Michigan Clean Diesel Program website to download the full Request for Proposals application and to register for an informational webinar at www.michigan.gov/deqcleandiesel.
+For more information, contact the Environmental Assistance Center at 1-800-662-9278.